Postbankruptcy Discrimination: What Is and Isn't Allowed

 Whether a private entity can discriminate against you because you filed for bankruptcy depends on the context.

-Private Employers May Not Fire You Because of Your Bankruptcy
+Private Employers Can't Fire You Because of Your Bankruptcy

 Unfortunately, other forms of discrimination in the private sector aren't illegal.
-If you seek to rent an apartment and the landlord does a credit check, sees your bankruptcy, and refuses to rent to you, there's not much you can do other than try to show that you'll pay your rent and be a responsible tenant.
-It's often helpful if you can prepay your rent for a few months, or, if it is permitted under your state's laws, provide a bigger security deposit.
-(However, if you file for bankruptcy in the midst of a lease, your landlord cannot use this as grounds to evict you before the lease term is up.)
+If you seek to rent an apartment and the landlord does a credit check, sees your bankruptcy, and refuses to rent to you, there's not much you can do other than show that you'll pay your rent and be a responsible tenant.
+However, if you file for bankruptcy during a lease, your landlord cannot use this as grounds to evict you before the lease term ends.

 Get Professional Help